marckassay/PowerBolt/README.md

 * `FromBase64()`
 * `MatchCount()`

+## API

 ### [`Add-ModuleToProfile`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Add-ModuleToProfile.md)

     Appends profile file with an `Import-Module` statement.

 ### [`Backup-Sources`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Backup-Sources.md)

     The `Backups` object defined in `MK.PowerShell-config.json` will copy items to their destination location.

 ### [`Build-Documentation`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Build-Documentation.md)

     With required `PlatyPS` module, this function will generate Markdown files (such as the file where you are reading this from), will generate PowerShell help doc file and update a README.md file with new functions.

 ### [`Build-PlatyPSMarkdown`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Build-PlatyPSMarkdown.md)

     With required `PlatyPS` module, will call `New-MarkdownHelp` or `Update-MarkdownHelp` just once.

 ### [`ConvertTo-EnumFlag`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/ConvertTo-EnumFlag.md)

     With `InputObject` tested for equality via `-eq`, will `Write-Output` `Value` only when equality operator returns `true`.

 ### [`Export-History`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Export-History.md)

     Exports HistoryInfo entries from `Get-History` to a CSV file which is intended to be imported so that a continuous history can be output to CLI.

 ### [`Get-LatestError`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Get-LatestError.md)

     Throwaway function that may be reincarnated in a from of Format.

 ### [`Get-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Get-MKPowerShellSetting.md)

     Retrieves JSON data from `MK.PowerShell-config.json` or outputs file via `ShowAll` switch.

 ### [`Import-History`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Import-History.md)

     Imports HistoryInfo entries from `Export-History` so that a continuous history can be output to CLI.

 ### [`New-ExternalHelpFromPlatyPSMarkdown`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/New-ExternalHelpFromPlatyPSMarkdown.md)

     Calls `New-ExternalHelp` from `PlatyPS` module.
 This functions will read the files in the folder from `Build-PlatyPSMarkdown`.

 ### [`New-MKPowerShellConfigFile`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/New-MKPowerShellConfigFile.md)

     Creates a new `MK.PowerShell-config.json` to be used for settings for `MK.PowerShell.4PS`.

 ### [`Publish-ModuleToNuGetGallery`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Publish-ModuleToNuGetGallery.md)

     Streamlines publishing a module using `Publish-Module`.

 ### [`Restart-PWSH`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Restart-PWSH.md)

     Launches a new PowerShell window by immediately terminating that called this function.
 Default alias is `pwsh`.

 ### [`Restart-PWSHAdmin`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Restart-PWSHAdmin.md)

     Launches a new PowerShell window with Admin privileges by immediately terminating that called this function.
 Default alias is `pwsha`.

 ### [`Search-Items`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Search-Items.md)

     Recurses thru folders to find files that its content matches `Pattern`.
 Outputs object(s) to console.

 ### [`Set-LocationAndStore`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Set-LocationAndStore.md)

     Records every time `sl` is called so that when new session launches, location will be the one last record.
 Default alias value for this function is `sl`.

 ### [`Set-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Set-MKPowerShellSetting.md)

     Sets value to JSON data in `MK.PowerShell-config.json`.

 ### [`Update-ManifestFunctionsToExportField`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Update-ManifestFunctionsToExportField.md)

     Ideally having `Update-RootModuleUsingStatements` piped into this function, it will popluate a string array of function names and set it to the `FunctionsToExport`.

 ### [`Update-ReadmeFromPlatyPSMarkdown`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Update-ReadmeFromPlatyPSMarkdown.md)

     Adds or updates function's 'snippet' in README file from `PlatyPS` generated files.

 ### [`Update-RootModuleUsingStatements`](https://github.com/marckassay/MK.PowerShell.4PS/blob/master/docs/Update-RootModuleUsingStatements.md)